Investigations into Proof Structures: Conclusion

 \section{Conclusion}

-Our leading motivation was to improve proof search in ATP by the incorporation of operations that are more global than extending a set of formulas by an inferred formula.
+Our leading motivation has been improving proof search in ATP by the incorporation of operations that are more global than extending a set of formulas by an inferred formula.
 A comparative analysis of proof systems seemed necessary to this end.
-Our focus was here on Meredith's system known as condensed detachment (CD).
+Our focus here was on Meredith's system known as condensed detachment (CD).
 For it we have elaborated a new formal reconstruction as a special case of the connection method (CM).

 Our reconstruction preserves an important aspect of CD, the reification of proofs as terms, more specifically \Dterms, which may be regarded as full binary trees.
-The underlying ATP model is the CM, where graphs formed by connections attached to the formula provide the key concept. \Dterms then appear as a special case of such graphs for problems of a certain restricted class.
+The underlying ATP model is the CM, where structures formed by connections attached to the formula provide the key concept. \Dterms then are one way to represent such structures for problems of a certain restricted class.

 The incorporation of lemmas belongs to the key global operations for reducing the amount of search and the size of proofs.
 We specifically considered a form of lemmas that corresponds to the repeated use of a substructure -- subtree or subterm -- in a proof.
 Or, in other words, the interplay of trees as proof structures and their representation as DAGs.
 Lemmas are then characterized by way of \Dterms, along with various measures and properties concerning the proof structure as well as the proven formulas.